kubevirt-ui/kube-gateway/README.md

 ![alt gopher network](https://raw.githubusercontent.com/yaacov/oc-gate/main/web/public/network-side.png)

-OC Gate allows k8s users, with access to a list of objects, to give other users (or none k8s users) access to a sub-set of their objects for a limited time.
+OC Gate allows web applications running inside (or outside) a k8s cluster to use autheticated calls to k8s API.

 OC Gate can provide a filtering layer on top of k8s RABC that filter requests by validating time of request and object name before passing them to k8s RBAC for final proccessing.